btrtech/ladb-builds/README.md

 # LADB Builds

-Compiled builds for LADB so that you don't need to pay in the Play Store. <br>
-All credits to the developer for this application.
-I will keep supporting this and compiling newer builds as time goes on. <br>
+This repository provides compiled builds for LADB, allowing you to access the app without purchasing it from the Play Store.
+All credit goes to the original developer of the application.
+I will continue to support and compile new builds over time.

-I don't have any intention to cause financial issues to any of the original devs.
-If you want to support the project I'd recommend you pay.<br>
+I do not intend to cause any financial harm to the original developers.
+If you want to support the project, please consider paying for it.
-I AM IN NO WAY RELATED WITH THIS PROJECT!
-USE AT YOUR OWN RISK! <br>

-Here is the original project: https://github.com/tytydraco/LADB <br>
+**Disclaimer:** I am not affiliated with this project in any way.
+Use at your own risk!

-All credits to tytydraco for this amazing app!
+You can find the original project here: [LADB by tytydraco](https://github.com/tytydraco/LADB).
+All credits to tytydraco for this fantastic app!

-<br> <br>
-If you are worried if I didn't update it, then it most probably means that I am not aware of it.
-You can post an issue and I will update as soon as I can.
-Updates will be released after a while.
-I cannot release the updates immediately. <br> <br>
+If you notice that the builds are not up to date, it's likely because I am unaware of the latest updates.
+Please feel free to post an issue, and I will update the builds as soon as possible.

-PS: If you are worried about the safety and security I can guarantee you that I don't know Kotlin at all!
+**Note:** For those concerned about safety and security, I assure you that I have no knowledge of Kotlin.